 The god Yredelemnul in particular seems to enjoy being casted as an inverse to the Gods of Good.
 Like the three good gods, Yredelemnul has a long list of deprecated acts; in fact, Yredelemnul is the only non-good god who has a condition for instant excommunication.
 Yredelemnul also creates Fallen Angels and will even grant you some of them as servants.

-Good Hurts Evil: Reciting Zin's scripts in front of certain evil creatures often results in this.
-Also applies to weapons of Holy Wrath, which are blessed by The Shining One to cause more damage to demons and the undead.
+Good Hurts Evil: Reciting Zin's scriptures in front of evil creatures (like demons or the undead) often results in this.
+Also applies to weapons of Holy Wrath, which are blessed by The Shining One to cause more damage to said evil creatures.